bobbybudnick/SFS-Infrastructure/README.md

 These are marked as PROPRIETARY.
 /////
 Some even are so secret that they are not posted at all but merely referenced.
+These are protected through security through obscurity whatever that is worth.
 These are marked as SECRET.
-These are protected through security through obsecurity whatever that is worth.

 1.Recorder - RESTRICTED
 2.Server redundancy 3 - RESTRICTED